Sonam Bajwa: In the media

 Bajwa is considered one of the highest-paid and prominent actresses of Punjabi cinema.
 She is also known for her fashion sense and styling.
 In the film Guddiyan Patole, Bajwa was the highest paid actor, receiving more than her male counterparts.
-Bajwa became the Chandigarh Times' Most Desirable Woman thrice in 2016, 2017 and 2019.
+Bajwa became the Chandigarh Times Most Desirable Woman thrice in 2016, 2017 and 2019.
 She also ranked 2nd in 2018 and 4th in 2020 in the same list.
-In the Times' 50 Most Desirable Woman list, Bajwa ranked 44th in 2019.
+In the Times 50 Most Desirable Woman list, Bajwa ranked 44th in 2019.
 She is the celebrity endorser for brands including Moofarm and Americana biscuits.

 Personal life

-Although born in a Punjabi Sikh family, in 2017, Bajwa announced on social media that she follows Jesus, but not the Christianity religion.
+Although born in a Punjabi Sikh family, in 2017, Bajwa announced on social media that she follows Jesus, but is not a religious Christian.
 She stated "I follow Jesus but I am not a religious Christian."